In my opinion, what you can and should be reasonably willing to do to snag an autograph of your favourite celebrity includes:

 And it wasn’t completely untrue: I certainly am a journalist.

-As for the rest, I was unemployed, broke and scared as hell, and my brain had just downgraded to the conditions of a teenage monkey.
+As for the rest, I was unemployed, broke and afraid of being arrested, and my brain had just downgraded to the conditions of a teenage monkey.

-Before the man could reply, I quickly ask if he didn’t think that it was all just ridiculous, did he?
+Before the man could even reply, I quickly added if he didn’t think that it was all just ridiculous, did he?
 I mean, all this mess for what?
 For who?
-I mean, who do they think they are?
+I mean, who did they think they were?
 The Beatles?
 The Rolling Stones?

-Without even looking at my press card, which – as far as everybody’s concerned – might have perfectly been a gym subscription instead, he let me in.
+Without even looking at my press card, which – as far as everybody’s concerned – might have perfectly been a gym subscription in reality, he let me in.

 I couldn’t believe what I’d just done.